 This is a thumbnail image of an unauthorised scan of Saturday’s Biff strip in The Guardian.
 After you have clicked on it to read the full-size version please visit BiffOnline and buy some merchandise.

 There has been a (false) fire alarm at the Genome Campus.
 Tens of its employees are standing outside in chilly spring rain and wind.
 I am joined by my boss’s boss and the senior colleague with whom he is temporarily sharing his office.
-My boss’s boss turns to his officemate: “Have you read Damian’s ‘Blog?”
-My […]
+My boss’s boss turns to his officemate: “Have you read Damian’s ‘Blog?” […]

 The Koreans have taken a surprising early lead in the race to unravel Solanaceae DNA with the Dutch, perhaps more understandably, right behind them.

 Worried about MRSA?
 Scared of infecting your little ones with your nasty cold?
 University of North Carolina researchers recommend the most effective anti-microbial hand-washing product known to modern science.
-Also on a science kick, Mick Hartley’s ‘Blog always features excellent serious reading material, but what has given rise to the longest (and most amusing) comment thread […]
+Also on a science kick, Mick Hartley’s ‘Blog always features excellent serious reading material, but what has given rise to the longest (and most amusing) comment […]

 Cambridge University* has banned all uniforms or national costume (including kilts) from its graduation ceremonies.
 According to a ranting politician this is of course “elitist”.
 Actually it’s the opposite: everyone is expected to dress in exactly the same way, regardless of accidents of birth.
 Besides, Cambridge is an elite university.
 Get over it.
 At least […]

-Scientific American writes about EpiSims, a program that simulates the spread of an infectious disease throughout a population, taking into account the social interactions of the people within it. [via Slashdot] This is a good time to point out that I conflated a couple of different issues when I rambled about the spread of HIV in […]
+Scientific American writes about EpiSims, a program that simulates the spread of an infectious disease throughout a population, taking into account the social interactions of the people within it. [via Slashdot] This is a good time to point out that I conflated a couple of different issues when I rambled about the spread of HIV […]

 If you have Flash installed in your browser, this is a pleasing diversion. [via The Motley Fool]

 The BBC has a round-up of “experts’” views on “Iran’s nuclear crisis”.
 Helpfully, after the introduction to the piece, each comment is abstracted to a single line.
-One of the wise men questioned by Auntie—Sanam Vakil, of the Council on Foreign Relations, Washington—offers this new insight into the affair: “The Iranians need some really big carrots” […]
+One of the wise men questioned by Auntie—Sanam Vakil, of the Council on Foreign Relations, Washington—offers this new insight into the affair: “The Iranians need some really big […]

 In the 80s my hair was bigger than hers—and here she is giving me a certificate saying so: [click image to enlarge]